 Helpful tips make it easy to reduce usage and save money

-THE WOODLANDS, Texas – Wet weather and cold air are rolling through southeast Texas just in time for the holidays.
-As you break out your coat and gloves, there’s no time like the present to implement helpful energy-saving tips so you can keep the cash in your wallet while keeping the cold outside where it belongs.
+That’s why there’s no time like the present to implement helpful energy-saving tips so you can keep the cash in your wallet while keeping the cold outside where it belongs.

 Heating and air conditioning can account for as much as 55 percent of your monthly electric bill.
 Setting the thermostat to 68 degrees in the winter is an easy way to reduce how much energy you use.
 Every degree above 68 on the thermostat can increase your bill by about 3 percent.
 So if you crank it up to a toasty 78 degrees, you’ve already added 30 percent.
 Other tips include: